Cryptsu/Cryptsu.github.io/README.md

 # Cryptsu's source code.
-This is my source code for my CTF blogs :)
+This is my source code for my CTF blogs :) I've always wanted to create a website that looks cool, while is still able to share thoughts and knowledges (which is not much and I hope I don't get too much style-over-substance, lol)

+## Node.js version
+The Node version for this code is **v19.4.0**.
+Hope it would help anyone in the future trying to build this *(if there is even a reader in this hopeless blog)* :3

 ## Influences